 Anti-Climax Boss: Ganon.
 He's slow and predictable, and he doesn't have a second/third form like the two vanilla final bosses and the boss that comes before him.
 Some of it is justified by the fact Twinrova couldn't offer the proper sacrifice for his mortal vessel, making him a mindless beast and likely less powerful than he ought to be, but it's still a bit jarring for the former King of Evil.

 Crowning Music of Awesome: For a handheld game, the final boss music for both games counts.
-Onyx, with his dragon/wyvern form, arguably pulls it off better.
+Onox, with his dragon/wyvern form, arguably pulls it off better.

 The Tarm Ruins from Seasons is a suprisingly mellow and melancholy song that many people remember.